 Employers should be aware they might have additional consultation duties with employees who have health, safety and welfare issues in the workplace.
 These consultation requirements fall under state or territory work health and safety laws.
-Find the contact details for your state or territory body in the Where to find more information section at the end of this guide.
+Find the contact details for your state or territory body in the Links and resources section at the end of this guide.

-An employer working at best practice will routinely consult with their employees on these important issues.
+An employer working at best practice will routinely consult with its employees on these important issues.